-Kanbanize is a Kanban tool for Agile project management which allows users to reap the full benefits of integrating a Kanban system.
+Kanbanize is an enterprise-ready platform for Agile project, product and portfolio management.
 With Kanbanize, users can achieve greater transparency across the entire business, manage team capacity, facilitate status reporting and more.
 Equipped with a powerful analytics module, Kanbanize helps project managers bring higher predictability and efficiency to the management of their initiatives.

 - Kanban boards with multiple workflows.

 - Timeline (with WIP Limits) for planning Project Initiatives.

 - Business Rules (If-This-Then-That Runtime Policies).

 - There is a learning curve.